 Students applying to The University of Georgia must be accepted by the Graduate School.
 Persons holding a bachelor's degree from any institution accredited by the proper regional accrediting association are eligible to apply for admission to the Graduate School.
 The graduate school will accept scores as valid for 5 years, until September 15 following the 5th anniversary of the testing date.
 Otherwise, applicants must take one of the tests again.

-Applications are evaluated holistically, and recommendations for admission are based on an applicant's qualifications, letters of recommendations, statement, and how these match with faculty interests, and the program's capacity.
+Applications are evaluated holistically, and recommendations for admission are based on an applicant's qualifications, letters of recommendation, statement, and how these match with faculty interests, and the program's capacity.
 All materials submitted as part of an application are considered and evaluated by the faculty within the program.

 - A strong undergraduate GPA with usual acceptance being 3.0 or higher.